Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Nonparametric Estimation of Markov Transition Operators

 As a result, we can immediately interpret the adjoint of the conditional mean operator

-as a smooth approximation of the transition operator $\ko$ on the class of RKHS functions $F = \inrkhs$ with empirical estimate
+as a smooth approximation of the transition operator $\ko_\lag$ on the class of RKHS functions $F = \inrkhs$ with empirical estimate

-Note that all of our consistency results for kernel autocovariance operators and the conditional mean embedding transfer directly to this setting, as operator norm error bounds for the estimate of $U^{(\gamma)}$ are also valid for its adjoint.
+Note that all of our consistency results for kernel autocovariance operators and the conditional mean embedding transfer directly to this setting, as operator norm error bounds for the estimate of $U_\lag^{(\gamma)}$ are also valid for its adjoint.
+The approximation-theoretic details of this approach are investigated by \citet{Mollenhauer2020Nonparametric}.

-We will now briefly show the connection of the conditional mean operator and its adjoint to a range of data-driven analysis techniques developed in the dynamical systems community.